caiosabadin/notes/sass/tutorial.md

 @import "path/to/footer"
 ```

 The .scss extension can be omitted.
 Any other extension used is interpreted by Sass as a call to the traditional CSS ``@import`` directive, which should be avoided because of its low throughput.
-Albeit it might seem as an issue, this can be dealt with: since every CSS is also SCSS, any stylesheet may be renamed as .scss and then regularly imported by Sass.
+Albeit it might seem as an issue, this can be dealt with: since every CSS is also SCSS, any stylesheet may be renamed as .scss and then be imported by Sass regularly.

 A new functionality has been added to Sass recently.
 It is called the Module System, created to overcome ``@import`` limitations.
 For more instructions about it, [refer to the official documentation](https://sass-lang.com/blog/the-module-system-is-launched).